Agenda

 Morning refreshments and networking break

-In this session, we hear from our speakers on:
+Let’s hear from our speaker on:

 Evolving workforce models